Ixeltal/Ixeltal/README.md

 **About me :**

 - 🤳 I've been coding for 2 years
-- 💻 I work for Passionne
+- 💻 I work for Passionne Esport

 ---